freeconf/site/content/en/docs/Reference/web-ui.md

 You might have expected websockets for notifications.
 Websockets would still require implement a publish and subscribe layer on top of the "socket".
 HTTP/2 and SSE this is no longer neccessary resulting in faster and easier code with little risk of orphaned subscriptions.

+## Generate REST DOCs

+Generate REST API docs be reading every detail from the YANG file.
+Consumable by users that have never even heard of RESTCONF.